Social Security Benefits

 The combined family payments cannot exceed a maximum of 150% to 180% of the disabled worker’s payment.

 OASDI taxes provide for some survivor benefits when a covered worker passes away.
 In addition to the retirement widow or widower benefits previously discussed, benefits can be paid to your children and a spouse caring for your children under age 16.
 Your surviving family members may be eligible for benefits as long as you have earned credits for at least 1½ years of work (6 credits) in the 3 years before your death.

 Your widow or widower might receive reduced benefits as early as age 60 (or as early as age 50 if he or she is disabled).
 Remarriage before age 60 impacts benefits; however, remarriage after age 60 will not.
 In addition to his or her own survivor benefits, a spouse who has not remarried and is caring for children under age 16 can receive survivor benefits at any age.

 Children under age 18 (19 if still in high school) can also receive benefits under your record when you die, as can a child who is disabled prior to age 22.
 How much your family receives depends on your lifetime earnings and is capped at 150% to 180% of your basic benefit amount.
-This amount can be found on a Social Security estimate statement, mailed to you each year before your birthday, or by visiting www.socialsecurity.gov and using the calculators on the website.
+This amount can be found on a Social Security estimate statement by visiting www.socialsecurity.gov and using the calculators on the website.
 If the total benefits due to your spouse and children are more than the maximum allowed, the benefits will be reduced.